Irritable Bowel Syndrome (IBS)

 What is Irritable Bowel Syndrome?

-Patients with IBS suffer from changes in bowel habits such as constipation or diarrhea, and abdominal pain along with other symptoms including abdominal bloating, and rectal urgency with diarrhea.
+According to the American College of Gastroenterology (ACG) IBS is a disorder of gut-brain interaction.
+Patients with Irritable Bowel Syndrome (IBS) suffer from changes in bowel habits such as constipation or diarrhea, and abdominal pain along with other symptoms including gas, bloating, and rectal urgency with diarrhea.

-IBS may also be associated with a number of non-intestinal symptoms, such as difficulty with sexual function (pain on intercourse or lack of libido), muscle aches and pains, fatigue, fibromyalgia syndrome, headaches, back pain, and sometimes urinary symptoms including urinary urgency, or urinary hesitation.
+IBS may also be associated with non-intestinal symptoms, such as muscle aches, fatigue, headaches, back pain, and sometimes urinary symptoms including urinary urgency, or urinary hesitation.

 IBS AFFECTS APPROXIMATELY 1 PERSON IN 5 WORLDWIDE

-- Up to 15% of the population in the USA has IBS.1
+- Up to 5%of the US population (17 Million people) in the USA suffer from IBS.

 NOT A TRIVIAL ILLNESS

-- IBS deeply affects quality of life and ability of people to function effectively in society.
+- IBS deeply affects quality of life and the ability of people to function in their daily life.